 These findings highlight the challenges inherent in the use of molecular variation to reconstruct biogeographic history and identify evolutionarily significant units.
 Because of both shared ancestral polymorphism and introgressive hybridization, two groups that have experienced much independent evolution can be similar in most of their genome while still differing in those parts that are under divergent selection.
 These differences can be maintained even when two groups hybridize extensively, given strong enough selection for alternative alleles in the two groups (Barton & Hewitt, 1985, 1989; Wu, 2001).
-Hybridization is being increasingly recognized for its potentially creative role in evolution because differential introgression can lead to novel gene combinations (Arnold, 1997; Mallet, 2005; Price, 2008).
-In the case of vellowhammers and pine buntings, mtDNA appears to have introgressed between two phenotypically distinct forms that differ in parts of their nuclear genomes.
-Thus, mtDNA, as well as many parts of the nuclear genome, would provide a misleading picture of the history of the species complex.
+Hybridization is being increasingly recognized for its potentially creative role in evolution, as differential introgression can lead to novel gene combinations (Arnold, 1997; Mallet, 2005; Price, 2008).
+In the case of yellowhammers and pine buntings, mtDNA appears to have introgressed between two phenotypically distinct forms that differ in parts of the nuclear genome.
+Thus mtDNA, as well as many parts of the nuclear genome, would provide a misleading picture of the history of the species complex.

-Our findings should be considered in light of the traditional emphasis on the use of mtDNA in taxonomy at the species and subspecies level.
-For example, Zink (2004) argued that phenotypicallydefined subspecies should not be considered evolutionarily significant units if they do not correspond to distinct mitochondrial clades.
+Our findings should be noted in light of the traditional emphasis on the use of mtDNA in taxonomy at the species and subspecies level.
+For example, Zink (2004) argued that phenotypically-defined subspecies should not be considered evolutionarily significant units if they do not correspond to distinct mitochondrial clades.
 Such reasoning, when applied to our study group, would lead to the mistaken conclusion that yellowhammers and pine buntings are a single genetically undifferentiated group.
 Plumage patterns (Panov et al., 2003, 2007), song (Rubtsov, 2007), AFLP, and CHD1Z lead to a different conclusion.
 Introgression is just one of the many reasons that patterns of relationships in mtDNA may not accurately represent relationships in nuclear DNA (Irwin, 2002; Ballard & Whitlock, 2004; Chan & Levin, 2005; Edwards et al., 2005; Jennings & Edwards, 2005; Shaffer & Thomson, 2007).
-We predict that distinct phenotypic groupings will increasingly be supported by multilocus nuclear-DNA surveys based on AFLP (Bensch, Åkesson & Irwin, 2002), single nucleotide polymorphisms (Shaffer & Thomson, 2007), or multiple gene sequences (Jennings & Edwards, 2005), even when mtDNA does not differ between groups.
+We predict that distinct phenotypic groupings will increasingly be supported by multilocus nuclear-DNA surveys based on AFLP (e.g. Bensch, Åkesson & Irwin, 2002), single nucleotide polymorphisms (SNPs; e.g. Shaffer & Thompson, 2007), or multiple gene sequences (e.g. Jennings & Edwards, 2005), even when mtDNA does not differ between groups.